 Hailing from Newry in County Down, Northern Ireland, Overgrown are relative newcomers to the live scene.
 They headline Nan Rices in NEWRY on Saturday 7 June 2025

 Sheela are a grunge punk band based and formed in Belfast.
 Having met at the Oh Yeah Centre, the group have taken major stylistic influences from bands such as Hole, Le Tigre, PJ Harvey, and Veruca Salt.
 Sheela have grown over the year and grasped a heavy punk sound to create their own original music, releasing their debut single ‘Anarchy in Versailles’ in October 2024.
-They support Stout Talk at The Union Bar at Queens University Student Union in Belfast on 28 March 2025
+They headline The Union Bar at Queens University Student Union in BELFAST on Thursday 25 September 2025

 Hailing from the Scottish Borders, Girl Upstairs is a singer-songwriter currently based in Glasgow.
 Taking inspiration from artists such as Phoebe Bridgers, Joni Mitchell and Karine Polwart.
 She has been featured on BBC Introducing Scotland, Radio nan Gaidheal, TD4 Radio, Amazing Radio and played King Tut’s as part of their Summer Nights sessions.
 She supports The Marches on 8 March 2025 at The Poetry Club at SWG3